Rejuvenation Pruning: Strong Medicine for Old Plants

 The process is very simple.
 In late winter, before buds have broken, use loppers or a pruning saw to take down the entire shrub, leaving behind only about 12 inches.
 Since you are removing all of the plant’s stored resources, except for sugars in the roots, it is wise to fertilize and water this plant as it regrows.
 Expect it to regrow many new shoots.
 Be prepared to thin them in order to reduce internal competition and to produce a pleasing shape.

 In a year or two, your shrub should look like new.
-Next month, we will describe the less risky cousin of rejuvenation pruning–renewal pruning.
+Also as an alternative, consider the less risky cousin of rejuvenation pruning — renewal pruning.

 A Guide to Successful Pruning, VCE Publication 430-459, Pruning Shrubs, 2009